 Your kidneys are vital organs.
 This means that you cannot survive without them.
 Most people are born with two kidneys, but some people are born with just one kidney.
 You can survive with one healthy kidney.

 Where are my kidneys?

 Your kidneys are shaped like beans, and each is about the size of a fist.
-They are located near the middle of your back, one on either side of your spine, just below your rib cage.
+They are near the middle of your back, one on either side of your spine, just below your rib cage.
 Each kidney is connected to your bladder by a thin tube called a ureter.

 What do my kidneys do?

-Can kidney disease be cured?
+Can kidney disease be prevented?

 Yes, in most cases, kidney disease can be prevented.
 The most common causes of kidney disease are diabetes and high blood pressure.
 Working with your doctor to prevent these problems, or manage them if you have them, can help prevent kidney disease.

 If you already have chronic kidney disease (CKD), meaning your kidneys are damaged and can’t work as well as they should, you may still be able to prevent kidney failure, which is when your kidneys don’t work at all.
 Following a kidney-friendly diet, being active each day, and understanding your risk factors can help you prevent kidney failure.